loopdotcoop/oe-flow/README.md

 Usage
 -----

 [oe-flow](https://github.com/loopdotcoop/oe-flow) follows a subset of [Semantic Versioning 2.0.0](http://semver.org/), combined with the [git-flow](https://github.com/nvie/gitflow/wiki/Command-Line-Arguments) flavor of Vincent Driessen’s [branching model](http://nvie.com/posts/a-successful-git-branching-model/).

 ### Using the ‘develop’ branch

 On the __develop__ branch, versions use a pre-release string in one of three forms, `-*`, `-alpha.*`, or `-beta.*`, where `*` is one or more digit:

-1. The working directory initially just contains GitHub’s ‘README.md’ file, and    the initial commit message is `Initial commit`
+1. The working directory initially just contains GitHub’s ‘README.md’ file.
+The initial commit message is `Initial commit`

 2. ‘package.json’ is then created in the top-level of the working directory, its `"version"` field is set to `"0.0.1-1"`, and the second commit message is `+ 0.0.1-1 create ‘package.json’; add ‘Changelog’ section to README.md; `

 3. From then on, the ‘package.json’ `"version"` field must be manually incremented before each commit, `"0.0.1-2"` → `"0.0.1-3"` ... `"0.0.1-146"`

 4. At some point, the __develop__ branch is ready for alpha testing.
 The pre-release string becomes `-alpha.1`, which means the `"version"` field must be bumped `"0.0.1-146"` → `"0.0.1-alpha.1"`.
-After that it increments before each commit, `"0.0.1-alpha.2"` → `"0.0.1-alpha.3"` ... etc
+After that it increments before each commit, `"0.0.1-alpha.2"` → `"0.0.1-alpha.3"` ... `"0.0.1-alpha.29"`

-5. Later on, the __develop__ branch is ready for beta testing, eg `"0.0.1-alpha.29"` → `"0.0.1-beta.1"` → `"0.0.1-beta.2"` ... etc
+5. Later on, the __develop__ branch is ready for beta testing, `"0.0.1-alpha.29"` → `"0.0.1-beta.1"` → `"0.0.1-beta.2"` ... etc

 ### Using ‘feature’ branches